 “Fifty euro worth of cookies?
 Are you crazy?”
 I thought.
 A pack costs about €1.15 at the supermarket.
 Fancier cookies are slightly more expensive, but still, we are talking less than €3.

 And then we stepped inside, and I understood.
-People were filling huge baskets with giant boxes of cookies—galettes, cigarettes, madeleines, tartelettes, petit gâteaux au chocolat… The Saint-Michel brand (and apparently Bonne-Maman, another parent brand) expended their range of products.
+People were filling huge baskets with giant boxes of cookies—galettes, cigarettes, madeleines, tartelettes, petit gâteaux au chocolat… The Saint-Michel brand (and apparently Bonne-Maman, another parent brand) expanded their range of products.
 Buying from the local store isn’t cheaper, but there is more variety and boxes are bigger, fancier, collectible even!

 Next door, there was a café offering pricey cakes made with cookies (and five layers of chocolate and cream on top), as well as simple madeleines and standard drinks (the non-alcoholic kind—no wonder the café was empty…).